10 Delightful Events to Celebrate March in Vermont in 2026

 Homesick Shred and Culture Festival at Stratton Mountain, Vermont

 You may or may not know that the sport of snowboarding is said to have gotten its start at Stratton Mountain in southern Vermont.
-Come celebrate the history, tradition, and progression of snowboarding with an event that brings the community together through a shared love of a beloved winter sport.
+Come celebrate the history, tradition, and evolution of snowboarding with an event that brings the community together around a shared love of this beloved winter sport.

 Come check out on-snow events, peruse the WITNESS Photo Gallery, peek into the Vintage Board Room, ride demo snowboards, and après with live music and legends of the sport.